Brazil's Vale CEO: No problems yet due to global crisis

-SAO PAULO Brazil's Vale (VALE5.SA) (VALE.N), the world's third-largest mining company, has yet to change its investment plans or suffer any cancelled or modified shipments because of the global crisis, its CEO said in an interview published Sunday.
+SAO PAULO Aug 21 Brazil's Vale (VALE5.SA) (VALE.N), the world's third-largest mining company, has yet to change its investment plans or suffer any canceled or modified shipments because of the global crisis, its CEO said in an interview published Sunday.

 Murilo Ferreira said that unlike the 2008-09 crisis when Vale was forced to reduce production and lay off workers, this time around, credit and financing lines have remained intact, allowing the trade of iron ore and other commodities to continue.